Dangerous storms tear through central US with tornadoes and huge hail

 Powerful storms could still be churning early Wednesday morning from the Lower Mississippi Valley into the Ohio Valley but a renewed threat is expected to develop in the afternoon.

-A widespread Level 2 of 5 risk of severe thunderstorms is in place Wednesday for over 55 million people from Texas and Louisiana to Pennsylvania.
+A widespread level 2 of 5 risk of severe thunderstorms is in place Wednesday for more than 55 million people from Texas and Louisiana to Pennsylvania.

 Damaging winds are the main threat with any storm Wednesday.
 A few tornadoes are possible, especially in the Lower Mississippi Valley and parts of Ohio, Pennsylvania and West Virginia.